Dear Ms. Rowling,

 My purpose in writing this letter is not to cast stones at you.
 I do not believe that I am qualified to do that.
 I consider myself a GLBT+ ally and have done so for more than 20 years.
 However, before that, I was a homophobe in a very literal sense.
 Because orientations other than heterosexual, and gender identities other than cis, did not fit into my narrow worldview, I dealt with them the only way I knew how, by pretending they didn’t exist.

-Therefore, the reason I did not initially respond to you back in December is that I did not feel I could speak accurately to the trans experience, having neither first- nor second-hand knowledge of it.
+I’m the first to admit that I have a long way to go and a lot to learn along the path of becoming a good trans ally.
+Therefore, I did not initially respond to you back in December because I did not feel I could speak accurately to the trans experience, having neither first- nor second-hand knowledge of it.
 Now, however, I believe that my relative objectivity may be an asset rather than a liability because the issue is less emotional for me than for the trans community.

 I understand that your views on the issues of sex and gender have been informed partly by your experience of domestic violence and sexual assault.
 To a certain extent, I am able to empathize with your description thereof.
 I do not call myself a survivor of sexual assault because I think that implies a physical violation that I have (thankfully) never endured.
 However, in my mid-to-late 20s I worked in a call center where I was subjected to daily verbal abuse from callers, which occasionally rose to the level of verbal assault.** I do not mean to equate my experience with what you went through, but your descriptions of its aftermath resonate with me significantly.

 It’s also worth pointing out that “biological sex” is a less straightforward concept than many people realize.
 An individual may inherit XY chromosomes but fail to receive the necessary hormones in the womb to develop male sex organs.
 In a situation like this, do you determine the individual’s “biological sex” in terms of genetic makeup or genitalia shape?
-There’s a valid case to be made for either.
+Maybe you have found an answer in your research, but the best solution I can come up with is to ask the individual.

 If I’m being honest, which I always try to be, I can’t say that I’ve never been denied anything on account of being female.
 But the few things that I have been denied are things that I would have either rejected if they had been offered (e.g., the priesthood) or pushed back against if they had been mandated (e.g., registration for the draft).